-Confidence bands.
+Confidence Bands.
 We compare two different methods to compute confidence intervals for these estimates.
 The first method is the nonparametric bootstrap, clustered at the household level.
 The second method is the parametric bootstrap.
-While the latter requires correct specification of the parametric model, the former may still be consistent under misspecification and allows for unrestricted serial correlation (however we are not aware of a formal justification for it in this setting).
-In Figures S9 to S14 of the Supplementary Appendix we report pointwise 95% confidence bands based on both methods, and we also show uniform confidence bands based on the nonparametric bootstrap.
+While the latter requires correct specification of the parametric model, the former may still be consistent under misspecification and allows for unrestricted serial correlation (however, we are not aware of a formal justification for it in this setting).
+In Figures S9 to S14 of the Supplemental Material, we report pointwise 95% confidence bands based on both methods, and we also show uniform confidence bands based on the nonparametric bootstrap.
 In all cases, the main findings on nonlinear persistence and conditional skewness seem rather precisely estimated.
-At the same time the uniform confidence bands are wider, especially for the η component.
+At the same time, the uniform confidence bands are wider, especially for the η component.

-Household unobserved heterogeneity.
-In Figure S15 of the Supplementary Appendix we report the nonlinear persistence and conditional skewness of the η component in model (20), which allows in addition for an additive household-specific effect.
+Household Unobserved Heterogeneity.
+In Figure S15 of the Supplemental Material, we report the nonlinear persistence and conditional skewness of the η component in model (20), which allows, in addition, for an additive household-specific effect.
 Compared to Figure 2, allowing for a household effect reduces persistence.
 Moreover, the nonlinear pattern is more pronounced than in the homogeneous case.
-Persistence is close to 1 for values of τ{init} and τ{shock} that are close to each other, but it is substantially lower when a large positive (respectively negative) shock hits a low-earnings (resp. high-earnings) household.
+Persistence is close to 1 for values of τ{init} and τ{shock} that are close to each other, but it is substantially lower when a large positive (respectively, negative) shock hits a low-earnings (resp., high-earnings) household.

-Norwegian population register data.
+Norwegian Population Register Data.
 The above results suggest that nonlinear persistence and conditional skewness are features of earnings processes in the PSID.
-In order to corroborate these findings using a different, larger data set, we estimated the earnings process using a balanced subsample of 2,873 households from the 2000-2005 Norwegian administrative data.
-The estimates are shown in Figures S16 to S19 of the Supplementary Appendix.
-Like the PSID, the Norwegian population register data presents a similar pattern of conditional skewness.
-Moreover, the Norwegian data shows similar nonlinear persistence in the persistent component η as the PSID.
+In order to corroborate these findings using a different, larger data set, we estimated the earnings process using a balanced subsample of 2873 households from the 2000-2005 Norwegian administrative data, see Appendix C. The estimates are shown in Figures S16 to S19 of the Supplemental Material.
+Like the PSID, the Norwegian population register data present a similar pattern of conditional skewness.
+Moreover, the Norwegian data show similar nonlinear persistence in the persistent component η as the PSID.
 At the same time, the dispersion of the transitory component ε is much smaller in the Norwegian data, suggesting either the presence of large measurement error in the PSID or smaller true transitory innovations in Norway.
-In order to shed more light on the differences, it would be very interesting to also estimate our nonlinear model on a large administrative data set for the US.
+In order to shed more light on the differences, it would be very interesting to also estimate our nonlinear model on a large administrative data set for the United States.

-6.3 Consumption
+6.3.
+Consumption

 We next turn to consumption.
 We estimated two main specifications: with and without household unobserved heterogeneity.
-Since due to the small sample size allowing for unobserved heterogeneity is somewhat challenging on these data, here we focus on the results without unobserved heterogeneity.
-The results with unobserved heterogeneity are reported in the Supplementary Appendix.
+Since, due to the small sample size in the PSID, allowing for unobserved heterogeneity is somewhat challenging on these data, here we focus on the results without unobserved heterogeneity.
+The results with unobserved heterogeneity are reported in the Supplemental Material.